Wallace accuses Sunak of trying to block ‘vital’ defence money as chancellor

 Speaking to The Sun on Wednesday, Mr Wallace described the Foreign Secretary as “authentic, honest and experienced” with the “integrity” for the top job.

-He also wrote in The Times that Ms Truss was “a winner not because she’s a slick salesperson, but because she is authentic”.
+He also wrote in The Times that Ms Truss is “a winner not because she’s a slick salesperson, but because she is authentic”.

+In an interview with ConservativeHome published on Friday, the Foreign Secretary talked about the need to “look again at the Bank of England’s mandate”, explaining: “It was set in 1997 in completely different times, and one of the issues round controlling inflation is around monetary policy, and that’s not just about interest rates, it’s also about quantitative easing that is taking place.

+“I want to look at the best practice of central banks around the world, look at which banks have been best at controlling inflation, and revisit the mandate.”

+She said: “We need to think differently, and we also need different approaches in different parts of the country.
+What’s good in Cornwall is not necessarily good in London.
+In London, I support more building up of houses, allowing people to extend their houses upwards, using brownfield sites.

+“In places like Cornwall, having more homes where people working in local industry can live and they’re attached to each other, like Bournville.”

-The Cabinet heavyweight’s backing came after the two Tory leadership hopefuls were quizzed separately on a vast array of policy areas – as well as their predictions for the Women’s Euro 2022 final.
+Mr Wallace’s backing for Mr Truss came after the two Tory leadership hopefuls were quizzed separately on a vast array of policy areas – as well as their predictions for the women’s Euro 2022 final.

 While they did not address one another directly, tax continued to be a significant dividing line between the pair.